jimishol/Pioneerspacesim_trading_economy/README.md

 (With pioneer i mean my lovely space simulation game https://pioneerspacesim.net/.)

 Trying to learn hello world GitHub flow.
-Excuse my ignorance.
-I am trying to learn some GitHub stuff here.
+I am trying to learn some GitHub stuff here....
 I am too old for this but I like pioneer game.
 So, I start with beginner's stuff.

 ------I didn't finished my try about github, but i finished an article:)-------